Snow in Louisiana: Notable events

-1895: A large snow storm spanning from Texas to Alabama left New Orleans with approximately 8.2 in of snow, Lake Charles with 22 in of snow, and Rayne with 24 in of snow.
+1895: As part of the Great Freeze, large snow storm spanning from Texas to Alabama left New Orleans with approximately 8.2 in of snow, Lake Charles with 22 in of snow, and Rayne with 24 in of snow.
 However, these are unconfirmed.

 1899: With the Great Blizzard of 1899, snowfall in New Orleans reached 3.8 in with strong winds and temperatures below 10 °F.

-2000: This snow was nationally televised as the 2000 Independence Bowl was being played on December 31, 2000 in Shreveport.
+2000: This snow was nationally televised as the 2000 Independence Bowl was being played on December 31, 2000, in Shreveport.
 The game was later referred to as "The Snow Bowl", as a snowstorm (rare for the Shreveport area) began just before kickoff, blanketing the field in powder, and continued throughout the entire game.

 2004: The 2004 Christmas Eve snowstorm swept across southern Texas and Louisiana, leaving unprecedented amounts of snow in areas that had not seen snow in 15 to 120 years.

-2008: It snowed in and around semi-tropical New Orleans on Thursday December 11th, 2008.
+2008: It snowed in and around semi-tropical New Orleans on December 11, 2008.

-From dawn to mid-morning a thick snowfall of plump, wet flakes buried much of southeast Louisiana, from Amite to Westwego, under a blanket of white.